Testing Strategy¶

 Quick Reference:

-- Integration Test: Multiple components working together, real internal implementations, mocked external services (including ML models for speed)
+[dev]only - Integration Test: Multiple components working together, real internal implementations, all ML/AI mocked

-- E2E Test: Complete user workflow from entry point to output, real HTTP client, real data files, real ML models (NO mocks)
+- E2E Test: Complete user workflow from entry point to output, real HTTP client, real data files, real ML models (the only place for real ML/AI)

 Critical Path Priority: If your test covers the critical path (RSS → Parse → Download/Transcribe → NER → Summarization → Metadata → Files), prioritize it.
 See Critical Path Testing Guide for details.